Jay Jay: Production

 In late 2000, producer Ravichandran signed on Saran to make a film titled J!J! with Vijay in dual lead roles as the characters Jaishankar and Jesudas.
 The team were also ready to approach Aishwarya Rai to play the lead role, before the venture was shelved and the producer and director moved on to make a different film with the same title.
 R. Madhavan was signed on and the film was later titled Jay Jay, after the two lead characters Jagan and Jamuna.
-The film was said to feature Mandira Bedi in the lead role, though she was later left out due to unknown reasons.
+The film was said to feature Mandira Bedi in the lead role, though she was later left out for unknown reasons.
 Then Saran wanted to cast Simran for the role as they worked together before.
 But her unavailability led him to find another actress for the cast.
 Priyanka Kothari made her debut in the film under the stage name of Amogha, while the film also marked the debut of another heroine, Pooja, who had already signed up to feature in Jeeva's Ullam Ketkumae at the time.
-Thappu Thaalangal Sundar raj, a popular Kannada actor, returned to the Tamil screen after a gap of 15 years, while Ceylon Manohar also too returned to acting after 23 years and played the main villain.
+Thappu Thaalangal Sundar Raj, a popular Kannada actor, returned to the Tamil screen after a gap of 15 years, while Ceylon Manohar also too returned to acting after 23 years and played the main villain.
 Malavika Avinash of Anni fame and Giri from the Sahana serial also made their entry into the big screen, with Giri playing the role of Madhavan's friend.
 Bengali actress Sharmila Ghosh was also in the cast.
 Reemma Sen, shot at the Visakhapatnam Railway Station with 40 models from Mumbai for a song in the film.
-The song was the first venture of Suchitra as a playback singer.
 Two further songs were picturised in Greece, with the team conducting shoots in the island of Milos and at Santornini.
-A week's shoot was also heldat the Institute for the Dumb and Deaf at Ramavaram, while multiple locations in Kolkata were chosen to depict a sequence in the city.
+A week's shoot was also held at the Institute for the Dumb and Deaf at Ramavaram, while multiple locations in Kolkata were chosen to depict a sequence in the city.